aegir-project/documentation/docs/install.md

 If you wish to install Debian packages over an existing manual install, it's possible.
 See [the Debian upgrade procedures](/install/upgrade/#upgrades-with-debian-packages).

 Debian packages are uploaded to https://debian.aegirproject.org/ directly after a release.
+They are not part of the main Debian archive.

 ### 1. Ensure requirements are satisfied